What does the UniCard look like?

 The European Student Card (ESC)

-The University of Konstanz participates in the initiative European Student Card – ESC.
-From 1st October 2019 on, the layout of the UniCard is addinationally equipped with the ESC features.
+The University of Konstanz participates in the initiative European Student Card – in short ESC.
+This video clip clearly shows what the ESC is all about.
+Since 1st October 2019, the layout of the UniCard is addinationally equipped with the ESC features.
 Please note, that there will be no general exchange action and all UniCards currently in circulation can continue to be used unchanged.

 What should I do in case of loss, damage or malfunctions?

-Please report to the lending service of the library information desk (level B4) to transfer your user account to your new UniCard.
+Please report to the library information centre (level B4) to transfer your user account to your new UniCard.

 3. Lockers on levels B4 and N6